Mayin/plantstation/docs/readme.md

 ```
 #### Logstash Output
 For output, there are a few things going on.
 1. First, we take all the sensor data coming from the arduino device and log (insert) as a record in a table in both an MSSQL DB and a MySQL DB.
-The only reason to log into separate database servers is to explore each product later on.
+The only reason to log into separate database servers is to explore using each product later on.
-2. Next, when weather data comes in, this weather information is added to the existing sensor data recently logged.
+2. Next, when weather information comes in, this information is added to the existing sensor data recently logged.
-3. Lastly, we take completed logs (records), those that have both sensor and weather data, and submit another POST request, this time to AWS for insertion into a DynamoDB table.
+3. Lastly, we take completed log records (those that have both sensor and weather data) and submit another POST request.
+This time, the completed log is sent to a DynamoDB table on AWS.

 <img alt="Logstash Output" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/output.PNG" width="70%">